someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 # Wordpress-Runbook-for-Ubuntu-16.04
-A complete copy &amp; paste command line install for apache2, mysql, php &amp; Wordpress on Ubuntu 16.04
+A complete copy &amp; paste command line install for apache2, mysql, php &amp; Wordpress on Ubuntu 16.04 (This should take about 10 minutes)

 ## Step 1 - Logging In, Getting Updated & Installing Apache2